asanmateu/emails2query-tool/README.md

 This script takes a template with the columns retailer_id, additional_names, and additional_emails, and generates an excel file with a all each of the rows transforment in query-ready format.

-Follow python and conda environment installation from joor-cd-cleaner repository: https://github.com/asanmateu/joor-cd-cleaner
+Follow python and conda environment installation from joor-cd-cleaner repository (if you need to): https://github.com/asanmateu/joor-cd-cleaner

+An complex environment is not needed here as long as you got Python3, pandas, and NumPy.
+Errors may occur if some excel packages are not installed.
+In this case set up the environment.
+Slack Toni if you are having issues with the installation process.

 ## Instructions